Szaary/Morphing-System/README.md

 # Morphing System
-Morph is a game with many control systems that you can switch between at any time.
+Morphing System is a game that plays with different genres, between which the player is switched by in-game events.

 Currently implemented:
  - Jrpg turn based rpg,